neil7057/all-about-autism/README.md

         -   The site has additional images where it adds clarity or is the best mechanism to communicate ideas.

     -   #### Design Considerations
-        -   The header of each page has a different Autism Icon and remains minimalist, clear and crisp.
+        -   The header of each page has a different Autism Icon and remains minimalist, clear and crisp. the Header icon links back to teh Home Page.

         -   Colours are bold and unambiguous.

         -   There are wider margins on each page in larger screen sizes as is common practice in web development.
 These margins reduce at smaller screen sizes.

         -   The site is responsive with some items resized for smaller screens.
+Images on Myth cards are omitted at screen resolutions below 320px.

         -   Menu navigation is consistent across all pages and screen sizes and is central to each page.
 The menu doesn't change on screen size reduction to maintain consistency which is an important consideration for those 'on the spectrum'.
-The colours match the various Autism logos and options are highlighted in pink and text font size  changes when hovered over.
+The colours match the various Autism logos and options are highlighted in pink.
+Text font size changes when hovered over.

-        -   Menu button text is white on all inactive pages.
+        -   Menu button text is white on all inactive pages and green on the active page.
 The menu button for the active page is changed to an oval.
 The logo on all pages except home, redirect to the home page.

         -   There is a customised error-404 page 'just in case'.

         -   There is a confirmation popup when a form is successfully submitted and a corresponding popup if the form submission is unsuccessful.
+The popup is dismissed when 'close' is slected or the user clicks outside of the form.
+The logo on the modal form also directs back to the Home Page.

 -   ### Wireframes
 -   #### Home